greiginsydney/captureKNX/docs/step3-setup-the-Pi.md

 If you're starting a Pi o/s build from scratch, jump back to [step2-prepare-the-pi.md](/docs/step2-prepare-the-pi.md).

-If you're upgrading an existing knxLogger the upgrade process is a lot simpler, and that's on the [upgrade](/docs/upgrade.md) page.
+If you're upgrading an existing captureKNX the upgrade process is a lot simpler, and that's on the [upgrade](/docs/upgrade.md) page.

 If you have previously formatted your drive and the Pi is ready to go, stay here.